godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 When an attack is Unconquerable, you might assume there is no use in defending, but there is a hope: if you achieve a Perfect defense against an Unconquerable attack, you negate *all* damage, regardless of circumstance.
 ## Traits
 "*Trait*" is the catch-all term for any numerical component of a character or Company.
 They come in several different variations, which are specified in their respective sections.
 Generally, a trait's main function is to act as a modifier when calculating a **Target Number**.
-Other times,

-Their main function is to act a modifier to a **Target Number** when making a test. *Derived* traits, which are described below, are an exception to this.
+Other times, they are simply numeric representations of more complex things, abstracted down for ease of use.
+See each section for more details.
 ## Progression Traits
+These traits represent a Breaker's experience and progression through their careers.
+-
 ## Attribute Traits
+Attribute traits are representative of a Breaker's personal metrics, like their bodily ability and cognitive prowess.
 ### Primary Attribute Traits
 These traits are the most broad, general overview of a character's abilities.
 Think of them as trunks of trees.